 I’ll walk home in the discordant rays of moonlight, kicking cartons warm and wet with grease.
 I’ll walk in zigzags, probably quite slow.
 Cod philosophy will come to me: who am I, and who art thee, bitch pissing on a Volvo and smiling happily?

 The invitation says there will be punch if you get there early, but only about forty quid’s worth, which isn’t very much considering forty-eight people have RSVP’d yes and only four have said no. The actual turnout will be less.
 It's easy to say yes when it's the click of a button; a plausible version of yourself would go to that party, just maybe not this self on that particular day.
-Intention barely comes into it.
 Whatever.
 It still works out at less than a pound a head, which doesn’t even cover the cost of the card.

 I hate having to take my things to places where they’re not mine anymore.
 If I bring beer I’ll have to hold onto it all night, out of the passing robber’s reach.
 But I don’t want to do that.
 A) It makes it go warm.
 It makes it go from beer to piss.
 And B) I’d look selfish, even though I’d be spending much more than a pound.
 More than they want to spend on me.